TheThingsNetwork/lorawan-frequency-plans/README.md

 The Things Stack uses the `github.com/TheThingsNetwork/lorawan-frequency-plans` as default source for fetching frequency plans.
 Therefore, contributing to this open source repository makes frequency plans automatically available to Stack deployments with default settings.
 You can contribute by submitting pull requests.
 Are you new to GitHub?
 That's great!
 [Read here about pull requests](https://help.github.com/articles/about-pull-requests/).
 Please also use the editor settings as defined in `.editorconfig`.

+### Local Regulations

 When submitting a new frequency plan or making changes to an existing frequency plan, please make sure that the band is allowed to be used in the concerning region and that settings respect regional regulations.
+When submitting a pull request for a new region, please upload or link to a document that describes the local regulations.

+### Frequency Plan Naming

+The IDs of frequency plans in this repository follow the naming of the corresponding bands in the LoRaWAN Regional Parameters specification.
+For compatibility reasons, frequency plan IDs can not be modified at a later stage.

+The name of the frequency plan should mention the region, band and important specifics about the frequency plan.
+The description can further explain where and how the frequency plan is used.

+### Band ID

-The Things Stack supports at least the following bands:
+The Things Stack supports the following bands:

 - `AS_923`: Asia 923 MHz
 - `AU_915_928`: Australia 915 - 928 MHz